top of page

 What is Neuromodulation?

-Neuromodulation refers to a range of different techniques for directly influencing the nervous system through electrical, magnetic or infrared light stimuli to alter its activity.
+Neuromodulation refers to a range of different techniques for directly influencing the nervous system through electrical, magnetic or infrared light stimuli to influence its activity.
 These methods are distinguished between invasive and non-invasive techniques.

 Non-Invasive Neuromodulation